Global DNS Resolution Balancing

 Traditional DNS load balancing relies on round-robin A records or weighted CNAME records to distribute traffic.
 These approaches have a fundamental limitation: they operate at the DNS layer, which means they depend on TTL expiration before changes take effect and they cannot account for the actual network path between a resolver and your servers.

 GDRB takes a different approach by operating at the network routing layer.
-BGP path selection inherently considers the topology of the Internet, routing queries through the fewest autonomous systems.
+BGP path selection considers the topology and policies of the Internet rather than only DNS-layer record values.
 This means:

 - No per-record configuration needed.
 You do not need to set up geographic A records or AAAA records pointing to different servers.
 Every POP has the same data and BGP handles the steering.

-- Sub-second failover.
-When a POP becomes unhealthy, BGP route withdrawal happens in seconds.
+- Routing-level failover.
+When a POP becomes unhealthy, BGP route withdrawal can move traffic after convergence.
 Compare this to DNS-based failover, which depends on TTL expiration and can take minutes or hours.

-- Real network proximity, not geographic guessing.
-A GeoIP database might route a user to a geographically close server, but if that user's ISP has better peering to a different POP, BGP will route them there automatically.
+- Network topology, not geographic guessing.
+A GeoIP database might route a user to a geographically close server, but if that user's ISP has better peering to a different POP, BGP may prefer that route.

 BGP mechanics behind GDRB